-The Destruction Time may be changed by POSTing to /(jobs)/(jobid)/destruction.
-In this case, the body of the posted request is of type application/x-www-form-urlencoded and contains the parameter named TIME whose value is the new termination time in ISO8601 format; i.e. this request is what an HTML form sends.
+The Destruction Time may be changed by POSTing to /{jobs}/(job-id)/destruction.
+In this case, the body of the posted request is of type application/x-www-form-urlencoded and contains the parameter named DESTRUCTION whose value is the new destruction time in ISO8601 format; i.e. this request is what an HTML form sends.

-The response to this request must have code 303 "See other" and the Location header of the response must point to the /(jobs)/(job-id)/destruction URI so that the client receives the value that the service has actually set the Destruction Time to.
+The response to this request must have code 303 "See other" and the Location header of the response must point to the /{jobs}/(job-id) URI so that the client receives the value that the service has actually set the Destruction Time to within the Job summary response.

-2.2.1.3.4 Changing the Termination Time
+2.2.1.3.4 Changing the Execution Duration

-The Termination Time may be changed by POSTing to /(jobs)/(jobid)/termination.
-In this case, the body of the posted request is of type application/x-www-form-urlencoded and contains the parameter named DURATION whose value is the new termination time in seconds.
+The Execution Duration may be changed by POSTing to /{jobs}/(job-id)/termination.
+In this case, the body of the posted request is of type application/x-www-form-urlencoded and contains the parameter named TERMINATION whose value is the new executionduration in seconds.

-The response to this request must have code 303 "See other" and the Location header of the response must point to the /(jobs)/(job-id)/termination URI so that the client receives the value that the service has actually set the Termination Time to.
+The response to this request must have code 303 "See other" and the Location header of the response must point to the /{jobs}/(job-id)/URI so that the client receives the value that the service has actually set the Execution Duration to - the service is free to override the request if it needs.